Reviewable/Reviewable/docs/discussions.md

 ![reviewable mark read](images/discussions_1.png)

-Some older comments may be hidden, as indicated by the **Show N older comments** link in the discussion header.
-Click the link to toggle showing older comments for this discussion, or click the drop-down arrow to reveal options for displaying older comments in **this file** or in **all files**.
+Some older comments may be hidden, as indicated by the **N older** or **N older comments** button in the upper right corner of a discussion.
+Click the upward pointing chevron to show the previous comment for this discussion, or click the drop-down arrow to reveal options for displaying or hiding all older comments in **this discussion**, **this file**, or in **all files**.

 ![reviewable older comments](images/discussions_5.png)